 A Few Favorite Farmer’s Markets and Produce Stands in Texas

-Located a few miles from the city of Tyler in east Texas, the town of Noonday, population 471, produces some of the best onions you will ever eat.
+Located a few miles from my job in Tyler in east Texas, the town of Noonday, population 471, produces some of the best onions you will ever eat.
 I don’t know if it’s the soil or what, but these onions can almost be eaten like an apple, they are so sweet.
 You can find them on road side farms starting around April and running through July.
 I like them so much, my Aunt mailed me a couple of bags a few years ago.

 While attending a winter conference in January in McAllen nearly a decade ago, I agreed with a colleague that I would make a stop by Granny Clare’s Citrus at Rio Pride Orchards in Harlingen on the way back to the airport before we flew home.
 I had no idea exactly what I was in for, but stop I did, and the rest is history.
 I had never visited a citrus farm before.
 The place wasn’t fancy, much like most road side stands.
 Hand-painted signs greeted us as we parked.
 The difference is you could see the actual citrus trees lined up in a row, filled with beautiful orange fruit.
 While there, harvesters delivered the citrus onto a turn-belt contraption.
 Piles of oranges and ruby red grapefruits, the state fruit of Texas, were lined up, ready for purchase or shipping.
 My mouth is watering just thinking about it.
 Learning that the company could ship the fruit, we were told by the staff that we could carry the fruit on the plane.
 With only one carry-on each, we each bought a box of citrus and headed to the airport.
 We got a few looks but nothing too surprising, as I’m guessing this happens pretty often when the citrus arrives in the Rio Grande Valley.